fjcaetano/kerbal/README.md

 ## MunBase

-The MunBase is located at the coordinates 0º 42' 5" N, 2º 45' 2" E of the Mun at 300m of the Neil Armstrong memorial (almost pure luck).
+The MunBase is located at the coordinates 0º 41' 50" N, 22º 50' 34" E of the Mun at 300m of the Neil Armstrong memorial (almost pure luck).

 Crew:

 - Barrod Kerman
 - Mactrey Kerman
-- Alvis Kerman
+- Bob Kerman

-### The Kolumbus
-My first manned lander explorer ship.
-The main module of the MunBase.
-Theorically, has enough fuel to safely return to Kerbin.

-### MünRover II
+### Kolumbus II
-This ugly-ass unmanned rover is currently using a liquid fuel propeller, but, when the fuel is over, it can be propelled by three Ion Propellers.
-It has a shitload of batteries, two Xenon tanks and had 4 Gigantor Solar Pannels, though only 3 are "openable" when in rover mode and one already broke, so there are only two usable.
+The Kolumbus II is a Skynet Mission control.
+It has a 9000 Km anthena which can retransmit the signal to over half the Mun.

 ## The Skynet
 The Skynet is a relay network composed of 4 Kommbots.
 The Kommbots are orbiting at 90º at a distance of ~ 4990 Km.